Anne Lister's Sex Guide

 10 August 1821 — SH:7/ML/E/5/0051

 “From twelve to the time of getting into bed trying to use my two ivory syringes that were Eliza Raine’s… got to manage very well with the uterine syringe.
 Pushed it up to the extremity without any pain, and I think I can manag[e] the injecting system.
 I was obliged to go, work, very carefully.
 For I never had anything up me before, and do not like it all.
 I tried with my finger afterwards in bed.
-But anything of this sort would never give me pleasure, or a Kiss.”
+But anything of this sort would never give me pleasure, or a Kiss.
+The latter is produced on the surface, and I am ashamed to say I had one just before going to sleep.
+The discharge then went through my night things onto the sheet.”

 28 August 1823 — See transcript